 News From the SALT Minds-Feb 20, 2014

-The petitioner in this case has created an irrevocable trust and owns the Trust property for Federal and New York State income tax purposes.
-Per the agreement, the petitioner has the right to reacquire property from the trust so long as property of equivalent value is transferred back to the trust.
-This is known as the "Power to reacquire" and enables the petitioner to acquire property from the trust so long as property of equivalent value is substituted.
+The petitioner, in this case, has created an irrevocable trust and owns the Trust property for Federal and New York State income tax purposes.
+Per the agreement, the petitioner has the right to reacquire property from the trust so long as the property of equivalent value is transferred back to the trust.
+This is known as the "Power to reacquire" and enables the petitioner to acquire property from the trust so long as the property of equivalent value is substituted.

 The question remains, how can an individual transfer tangible personal property and not be exposed to sales and use taxes?

 A way to avoid paying sales and use tax on the amount of property that is acquired would be if the petitioner purchased the property with the intent to transfer it to the trust, in which case the petitioner may qualify for the resale exclusion.
 To demonstrate this, the individual must show that it was purchased only for resale.

 It is also important to distinguish that if there is no consideration (nothing is received from the transfer) then no sales tax would be applicable.

 Trusts and estates are becoming a larger necessity in recent years as families are looking to transfer wealth to the next generation.
 Precautions should be taken in order to ensure that the best possible methods are used in order to reduce or eliminate exposure to taxes.
 Clients with considerable assets should be consulted so that they don't make decisions with unplanned repercussions.
 Please contact Chris Vignone or Frank Fioretti for further information.